When the pandemic pushed workers out of the office, plenty of people were glad to leave traditional office structures behind.

 #4 Using too many work management tools

-There are a few points to consider:
+A few things to consider:

 hybrid work automation

-Reducing your manual processes with AI can:
+Reducing manual processes with automation can:

 • Improve productivity metrics